Recently, I’ve really found that motivation for cooking is, um, tough.

 With a medley of fresh ingredients and aromatic basil, plus some hearty grains and beans, this dish is simply delicious.

 Make sure to use very fresh snow peas and asparagus, since you won’t be cooking them for too long.
 You want ones that have a nice snap to them when you eat them – what a fun texture!

 Love that crunch of fresh asparagus?
-Try our other recipes with this tasty green veggie:
+Try our other salad recipes with this tasty green veggie:

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.

 Raquel is a whole foods enthusiast, an avid mountain biker, and a dog lover.
 She works by day at Food Blogger Pro and formerly maintained her food blog "My California Roots" (now merged into Foodal).